Blood on the Sun: Production

+Release

+The film's world premiere was held on May 2, 1945, at the United Artists Theatre in San Francisco, with Cagney and Sidney in attendance.
+The premiere was part of a series of screenings coinciding with the World Security Conference, during which the United Nations was founded.
+Several hundred conference delegates attended the premiere.

+The film opened the following day at the same theater and grossed a record $13,213 in its first four days, $3000 more than any previous film at the theater.
+By the end of its first week, it had grossed $20,605, when the house average was $12,000.

+The film was shown in special screenings to US soldiers, sailors and Marines serving on Okinawa, Iwo Jima and in Manila on May 25, 1945, before its general release throughout the United States.

+The film opened in Cincinnati on June 14, 1945, and then in New York on June 28, 1945, at the Capitol Theatre, with a stage show including Mark Warnow and his orchestra, singer Rose Marie, actor Jack Durant and organist Ethel Smith.

-Copyright and home video status
+Copyright status and home media

 In 1973, the film entered the public domain in the United States because the owners did not renew its copyright registration in the 28th year after publication.
 As a result of this, it has been released in many substandard budget editions with inferior video and audio quality, and missing four minutes of footage.

 Its original uncut length was 94 minutes, though an original running time of 98 minutes has been much perpetuated with no supporting evidence whatsoever.

-As of 2019, there have been very few quality home video editions.
-It was released on US DVD (2001, Image Entertainment) with a transfer licensed from the Hal Roach Library.
+For many years there were very few quality home video editions.
+In 1993, Republic Pictures had the film computer-colorized using a high-quality print.
+This was subsequently released on DVD in the US (2003, Artisan Entertainment) and UK (2000, Eureka Entertainment).
+The film was again released on US DVD (2001, Image Entertainment) with a transfer licensed from the Hal Roach Library.
 The rear sleeve states: "DIGITALLY MASTERED FROM THE ORIGINAL NITRATE CAMERA NEGATIVE.
 Blood on the Sun has historically suffered by being presented in very poor 16mm and 35mm dupe versions, most of which contained a very serious indigenous jitter.
 This stunning digital transfer was made from the brilliant original nitrate camera negative, which remains in mint condition after almost six decades."
 The DVD has a running time of 94 minutes.

-In 1993, Republic Pictures had the film computer-colorized using a high quality print.
-This was subsequently released on DVD in the US (2003, Artisan Entertainment) and UK (2000, Eureka Entertainment).
+The film was released on Blu-ray by Kino Lorber on February 13, 2024, using a new 2020 HD Master created by Paramount Pictures from a 4K scan of original surviving 35mm nitrate elements.